What is Inclusive Design? The Key to a Thriving and Diverse Workplace

 22-0182995

-2. Flexible furniture - Can furniture be moved or adapted to accomodate diverse needs of users?
+Can furniture be moved or adapted to accommodate diverse needs of users?
 Consider replacing fixed furniture products with those that can easily be moved to suit the user.

 Here's one example designed by IE for Pfizer, that includes the option of a chair or lounge seat with a relaxing wall display.